aamithompson/EmailApplication/README.md

 ### Asynchronous Processing
 Introduce asynchronous operations on the server side to handle multiple client requests efficiently.
 This would improve responsiveness and prevent blocking during database or network operations.

-### Indexing
-Improve database performance by adding indexes on frequently queried columns, particularly foreign keys such as `ReceiverID` and `SenderID`, to optimize inbox and sent mail retrieval.

-### Lazy Loading & Caching
-- **Lazy Loading** – Load inbox data in batches as the user scrolls, reducing initial load time and bandwidth usage.

-- **Client-Side Caching** – Cache previously retrieved data and invalidate it based on server-side update timestamps to minimize redundant queries.

 ### File Attachments
 Add support for file attachments by storing files on the server and associating them with emails.
 The client would retrieve metadata and download files via references.